notkarenyi/hsg-fc/README.md

 Creates data visualizations for financial transparency in a student government with an annual budget of over $60,000.

+Combines data from current quarter applications with previous quarter applications to give a picture of planned and actual expenses.

 ## Prerequisites

 To use this repository, you should know how to run an R script.
 It helps if you have an understanding of how to write R, RMarkdown, and/or Markdown files.